 1930s Saturn Pendant Lamp

-Materials: Two green and white and translucent crystal glass parts.
-One for the globe and one for the ring.
-Nickel-plated metal (iron).
-Brass and porcelain socket.
+Materials: Two light green, white and translucent crystal glass parts.
+One for the globe lampshade and one for the ring.
+The glass used for the ring is striped, in the style of the rings of Saturn.
+Nickel-plated (not chrome) metal (iron).
+Brass E27 socket with a ribbed porcelain ring.

 Rod Length: 60 cm / 23.62’’